What we do, we do together.

 Poem

-"First Principle of Peace" has been chosen as 1/4 finalists in the Great American Think-Off, spons. by the Cultural Center.
-This year's debate is between the importance of personal choice vs. social responsibility.
+"First Principle of Peace" has been chosen as 1/4 finalists in the Great American Think-Off, spons. by the Cultural Center Debate topic: personal choice vs. social responsibility.

-"Murder for Sale," Hunter's horror/satire on the real estate industry, is forthcoming from Mystery Magazine.
+"Murder for Sale," Hunter's horror/satire on the real estate industry, is available from Mystery Magazine.

 Recent Highlights